 True when Property is a property of Var.
 These properties are available during goal- and term-expansion.
 Defined properties are below.
-Future versions are likely to provide more properties, such as whether the variable is a singleton or whether the variable is referenced in the remainder of the term.
+Future versions are likely to provide more properties, such as whether the variable is referenced in the remainder of the term.
 See also goal_expansion/2.